Last updated on: March 30, 2017 by Ethan Green

-It’s a common problem, and one I know from personal experience can stretch the limits of someone’s understanding and patience.
+I know from personal experience that loud snoring can stretch the limits of someone’s understanding and patience.

 At times I’ve been the annoying snorer, sheepishly apologizing to my partner in the morning.
-I’ve also been the one trying to sleep through it with a combination of earplugs and a makeshift mattress, pillow and head sandwich.
+I’ve also been the one trying to sleep through it with a combination of earplugs and a pillow over the header.

-It doesn’t have to be something you put up with though; there are many options for tackling snoring, ranging from lifestyle changes to specialist products which can immediately make a big difference.
+It doesn’t have to be something you put up with though; there are many options for tackling snoring, ranging from lifestyle changes to effective and easy-to-use snoring devices.

-In this article you’ll learn about the different causes of snoring, with simple tests you can do to establish what’s causing it.
-This should then help you pinpoint the most effective solution as quickly as possible.
+In this article, I’ll be discussing the different causes of snoring, with simple tests you can do to establish what’s causing yours.
+This should help you work out which will be the most effective solution in your case.

 Part 1 – Working out what’s causing your snoring.